resbazSQL/lc-webscraping/_episodes/02-dom.md

 > ## Discussion
 >
-> What does the inspect functionality allow us to do?
+> What does the inspect functionality of the browser allow us to do?
 >
 > * A. View the source of the webpage.
 > * B. Instead of reading the code, we can point at the element we want and have it identify itself to us, live.